Will The (Investing) Pride Of Pittsburgh Join Our GNC Short Squeeze Party?

-I was born and raised in Pittsburgh, PA.
+I was born and raised in Pittsburgh, Pennsylvania.
 I have a net worth of $11 billion.
 I managed a $17 billion hedge fund that has a funny name that begins with an "A." I am famously known for buying Bank of America (NYSE:BAC) and Citigroup (NYSE:C) preferreds at the depths of the financial crisis.
 Who am I?

 You guessed it, David Tepper, of Appaloosa Management.